MYFA By Laws 1.9

 a) Every team has one membership vote in electing the M.Y.F.A.
 Officials.
 Existing Officers also have one vote each in elections.
 Officers do not have to be affiliated with a team, but must have working knowledge of the Mustang Youth Football program.

-b) The elections will be held the third week in November.
+b) The elections will be held in November.

 c) In the event a board member resigns prior to the end of the term, the Board may appoint an individual to fill the position for the remainder of the term.